Piper Sandler lifts U.S. Well Services Inc. [USWS] price estimate. Who else is bullish?

-U.S. Well Services Inc. [NASDAQ: USWS] surged by $0.19 during the normal trading session on Thursday and reaching a high of $1.66 during the day while it closed the day at $1.58.
-The company report on February 18, 2022 that U.S. Well Services and Olympus Energy Finalize Electric Frac Contract.
+U.S. Well Services Inc. [NASDAQ: USWS] traded at a high on 03/07/22, posting a 1.74 gain after which it closed the day’ session at $1.75.
+The company report on March 4, 2022 that U.S. Well Services Finalizes $21.5 Million Expansion of Senior Secured Term Loan Facility and Announces Contract for Newbuild Nyx Clean Fleet®.

-U.S. Well Services (NASDAQ: USWS) (“USWS” or the “Company”), a provider of hydraulic fracturing services and a market leader in natural gas-powered electric fracture stimulation, has entered into a contract to provide electric pressure pumping services for Olympus Energy LLC (“Olympus”), a developer of natural gas resources in the core of the Marcellus and Utica shale formations in southwestern Pennsylvania.
-Under the terms of the agreement, USWS will operate a Clean Fleet® for Olympus on a contracted basis through 2022 and for up to two additional years if all optional extensions are exercised.
+U.S. Well Services, Inc. (NASDAQ: USWS) (“USWS” or the “Company”) today announced it has entered into an amendment to its Senior Secured Term Loan Credit Agreement (“Term Loan Agreement”) allowing the Company to borrow last-out term loans (the “Term C Loans”).
+The Company also provided an update on recent commercial activity.

-“U.S. Well Services is pleased to be partnering with Olympus under a long-term contract,” commented Joel Broussard, the Company’s President and CEO.
-“We look forward to building off of the success we had during our electric fleet field trial in late 2021.
-Olympus is a premier E&P operator in Appalachia, and has consistently demonstrated a focus on environmental stewardship.
-Our Clean Fleet® technology will help Olympus achieve its environmental goals and realize fuel savings and other important health, safety, and environmental benefits.”.
+Expansion of Senior Secured Term Loan FacilityTo date, the Term Loan C Lenders have made $21.5 million of Term C Loans, the proceeds of which will be used by the Company for general working capital, including the funding of growth capital expenditures.
+Term C Loans are extended on a last-out basis in the payment waterfall relative to existing Term A Loans and Term B Loans (collectively, the “First-Out Term Loans”) under the Term Loan Agreement and bear interest at a Benchmark Rate (as defined in the Term Loan Agreement), subject to a 2.0% floor, plus 12.0% per annum, payable in-kind.
+After repayment of the First-Out Term Loans in full, the Company will pay to the Term Loan C Lenders the following premium upon any repayment, prepayment or acceleration of the Term C Loans:.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for USWS shares is $3.43 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on USWS stock is a recommendation set at 3.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.